utmapp/docs.getutm.app/settings-qemu/devices/serial.md

 ### Wait for Connection
 Only applicable in TCP Server mode.
 When the VM is started, wait until a client is connected before booting up the guest.

+### Allow Remote Connection
+Only applicable in TCP Server mode.
+If disabled, the server will listen only on local loopback (127.0.0.1).
+If enabled, the server will listen on all interfaces (0.0.0.0).

 ## Hardware
 Only applicable if the target is manual.